APPLE iPad Pro (2020) Review

 Apple iPad Pro 2020 129 Inch Colors Silver and Space grey

-Again.
-128 GB is the base model configuration which is pretty reasonable given the amount of cloud storage many of us use.
-But, if you are actually using one of these for video editing with lumen fusion or with the included iMovie, you’re sure could actually do get a model with more storage.
+The base model comes with 128 GB of storage, which is reasonable given the amount of cloud storage many of us use.
+However, if you’re using it for video editing with LumaFusion or the included iMovie app, you may want to consider a model with more storage.

-If you look at the benchmark graphs like in Geekbench 4 or Geekbench 5 (I think more people are still familiar with Geekbench 4 numbers) you look at that multi-core score and you’re like, wow this actually can be on an HP Spectre X360 13-inch with an intel 10th gen CPU.
+If you check benchmark graphs, like those from Geekbench 4 or Geekbench 5 (though many people are still familiar with Geekbench 4 scores), you might find that the multi-core score places it on par with an HP Spectre X360 13-inch that has an Intel 10th-generation CPU.

 Apple iPad Pro 2020 129 Inch Cover Stand Side View